 Chilled Chocolate Orange Torte

-This gorgeous decadent Christmas recipe uses the Orange and Tangerine bar in the middle for a creamy festive taste and the base is with roasted crushed hazelnuts.
+This gorgeous decadent Christmas recipe uses the Orange and Tangerine bar in the centre for a creamy festive taste and the base is created with roasted crushed hazelnuts.
 So good!
 Perfect for impressing guests and something every one can eat!
-Enjoy!

 Toasted Hazelnut Crust